 Chelsea aren’t exactly renowned for being neutrals’ favourite second team.
 But N’Golo Kante is one player surely everybody loves.

-Chelsea have long struggled to find support from neutrals, but signing Kanté must surely have helped.
-After all, nobody would wish anything but good things upon the France midfielder so, even though they might not realise it, those Chelsea haters are subconsciously hoping the Blues are successful.
+Chelsea have long struggled to find support from neutrals – our former editor is an exception – but signing Kante must surely have helped.
+After all, nobody would wish anything but good things upon the France midfielder.

-Even as a youngster, he showed a work rate which would go on to serve him well in his football career…
+Even as a youngster, he showed a work rate that would go on to serve him well in his football career…

 He made his debut on the final day of the Ligue 2 season in 2012 before making his breakthrough in the third tier the following season and then spending two years at Caen, helping them to promotion and then survival in Ligue 1.